LucyMauger/Summative/README.md

 Dataset: two CSV datasets (one from Google Trends and the other using data from FashionUnited.com Control statements: used for creating data visualisations and for determining a response based on user input
 Functions: used to get user input when buttons are pressed and for creating data visualisations
-DOM: used for getting a user's response from an input box and for creating data visualisations Data visualisations: interactive line and bar graphs (adapted from chart.js) which can be toggled to compare designers directly
+DOM: used for getting a user's response from input fields and for creating data visualisations Data visualisations: interactive line and bar graphs (adapted from chart.js) which can be toggled to compare designers directly
 Web frameworks: Bootstrap
 Writing documentation: JSDoc